Strozzapreti with Pork Sausage, Shaved Brussel Sprouts, and Sage

 You know that famous Sophia Loren quote, “Everything you see I owe to spaghetti.”
 That basically defines my life.

-Except, I prefer not to think of pasta as a weakness, and more so as a life necessity.
-I can’t live without the stuff.
-I happily accept that I am a lost cause to the anti-pasta movement that seems to be taking over the world.
-Not a fan.
+I prefer not to think of pasta as a weakness and more as a life necessity.
+I can’t live without it.

-Seriously, though.
-Since I’ve only shared side dishes and one salad recipe thus far, I decided it was about time that I post a main course Brussels sprout recipe for this crazy, I-might-have-caused-a-national-shortage-of-Brussels-sprouts-in-the-process-of-testing-these-dishes, week of Brussels sprout recipes!
+I decided it was about time that I post a main course Brussels sprout recipe for this crazy week of Brussels sprout recipes!

-Today’s pasta was loosely inspired by a Brussels sprouts, ground veal, and sage pasta that my older sister made for my family last year.
+Today’s pasta was loosely inspired by a Brussels sprouts, ground veal, and sage pasta that my older sister made for our family last year.

-I changed the original dish a lot (honestly, I don’t even have the original recipe in my possession!) and nixed the veal for easier-to-find, seasonal ingredients, such as pork sausage without the casings.
+I changed the original dish a lot (honestly, I don’t even have the original recipe in my possession!) and nixed the veal for easy-to-find seasonal ingredients including pork sage sausage.

 This time of year, just before the holidays, Whole Foods sells various types of ground sausage that you can purchase by the pound without the casings.
 I happened to find a ground pork sausage with sage, which was perfect for this recipe, but any mild pork sausage would work.

 Fresh sage is one of my favorite herbs of all time.
-It reminds me of stuffing (dressing?), Christmas, sweaters, and all good things in life.
+It reminds me of stuffing and the holidays.

-But back to the Brussels!
-This pasta is chock full of them.
+This pasta is chock full of Brussels sprouts.
 Nearly a pound to be exact.

-In order to make a pasta that had a generous amount of Brussels sprouts in every bite, I shredded them in the food processor–as I did in yesterday’s salad recipe.
+In order to make a pasta that had a generous amount of Brussels sprouts in every bite, I shredded them in the food processor as I did for this Brussels sprouts apple salad.

-They are sauteed in the sausage drippings (yes, yes, yes), and the teeniest amount of water before being mixed with the browned pork sausage pieces, sauteed garlic, and lots of fresh sage.
+The shaved Brussels sprouts are sautéed in the sausage drippings and a touch of water before being mixed with the browned pork sausage pieces, garlic, and lots of fresh sage.

-- 1 lb bulk pork sausage (casings removed)
+- 1 lb bulk pork sausage or sausages with casings removed

-- 3/4 lb Brussels sprouts, stems trimmed and thinly shaved
+- ¾ lb Brussels sprouts trimmed and very thinly shaved

-- 1 lb strozzapreti dried pasta (feel free to substitute with orecchiette, farfalle, fussilli, gobetti, or other short textured dry pasta)
+- 1 lb Strozzapreti dried pasta or other short textured pasta

 - freshly ground black pepper